340:25-5-190. Service of process

 (4) the court requires service by personal delivery. • 7

-(f) Diligent efforts.
-When CSS contracts with vendors for service of process, the vendor must make diligent efforts to complete service and provide timely documentation to CSS.
-Diligent efforts means at least three-repeated attempts to serve the individual, at different times of day or on different days of the week, before declaring inability to serve.
+(g) Diligent efforts.
+When CSS contracts with vendors for service of process, the vendor makes diligent efforts to complete service and provide timely documentation to CSS.
+Diligent efforts means at least three-repeated attempts to serve the individual at different times of day or on different days of the week, before declaring inability to serve.
 CSS:

-(1) attempts to serve process in the manner, at the time, and place most reasonably calculated to complete service of process in the most efficient and cost effective manner;
+(1) attempts to serve process in the manner and at the time and place most reasonably calculated to complete service of process in the most efficient and cost effective manner;

 (2) makes diligent efforts to serve process utilizing all information: